loosla/secureFile/README.md

 ![Screenshot from 2024-06-09 17-07-02](https://github.com/loosla/secureFile/assets/12526985/ac92fb18-39a1-4d38-828d-4c96551c3070)

+## How to use

+1. Start the app
+1. Type a password
+1. Add your text to the text area: passwords or other secrets you would like to store safely
+1. Hit "Save".
+Your text will be encrypted and saved in files/file.txt encrypted with the password set
+1. Close the app

+Now you can reopen and read your file using the password you set.

+Note: Always remember the password you set before saving.
+If you change the password, the new password will be required to access the updated version of the file.

 ## Requirements

 To run this application, you need to have the following installed on your system: